-Charting Virginia’s path out of the Covid pandemic has been a priority of Rip’s, and of our Democratic Caucus.
-From supporting small businesses to increasing funding for the Rebuild VA grant program, to implementing the G3 jobs training program, to helping constituents navigate the Virginia unemployment system, to ensuring a smooth, equitable, fast vaccination program, to making sure we get our kids back to school as soon as safely possible, Rip has been focused on rebuilding Virginia’s economy.
-Rip is proud to have helped lead the way to Virginia raising the minimum wage.
-The Democrats have charted a path to increase the minimum wage to $15/hour by 2026.
-It is important to acknowledge the thousands of Virginians who are still seeking employment, especially due to the effects of COVID-19.
-Rip opposes efforts to roll back the social safety net that is vitally important to unemployed Virginians searching for work.
+Charting Virginia’s path out of the COVID-19 pandemic has been a priority of Rip’s and our Democratic caucus.
+From supporting small businesses to increasing funding for the Rebuild VA grant program, to implementing the G3 jobs training program, to helping constituents navigate the Virginia unemployment system, to making sure our kids are safe in schools, Rip has been focused on rebuilding Virginia’s economy.
+With Rip’s leadership, the Democrats have mapped a path to increase the minimum wage to $15/ hour by 2026.
+A Freedom Virginia Economic Security Ally, Rip opposes efforts to roll back the social safety net that is vitally important to unemployed Virginians searching for work, and has supported bills to increase the economic security of hardworking Virginians and families, including Paid Family and Sick Leave.
 Rip believes we can grow our economy by expanding workforce training programs, increasing access to capital for small businesses, and creating incentives for small business development.

-Great teachers are the key to our children’s success, which is why Virginia must ensure that teachers are paid competitive salaries that reflect our understanding of the importance of our teachers to our Commonwealth and our deep appreciation to these outstanding public servants.
-Rip is proud that the most recent budget reflects this, and teachers in the Commonwealth will soon get a 5% salary increase.
-Virginia also expanded funding for early childhood education initiatives, and improved student/counselors ratio.
+Great teachers are the key to our children’s success, which is why Virginia must ensure that teachers are paid competitive salaries that reflect the importance of our teachers to our Commonwealth and our deep appreciation to these outstanding public servants.
+Rip is proud that Virginia’s recent budgets have reflected this, and Virginia teachers compensation has been rising–but not far enough.
+Virginia has also expanded funding for early childhood education initiatives, and improved the student/counselors ratio.

-On the Courts of Justice committee, Rip has worked to build a fairer, more equitable criminal justice system in Virginia.
-He led an effort to compensate pardoned individuals wronged by our justice system and reformed our compensation laws while working with the UVA Innocence Project.
+On the Courts of Justice committee, Rip has worked to build a more fair and equitable criminal justice system in Virginia.
+He has led the effort to compensate individuals who have been found to be innocent of crimes for which they were wrongfully convicted–and thus wrongfully incarcerated for, in some cases, over thirty years–working closely with the UVA Innocence Project.

 One of the votes of which Rip is most proud was to expand Medicaid in Virginia.
 Quite simply it is saving lives and giving more Virginians the opportunity to have quality affordable healthcare.

 Rip is proud of the progress we have made in advancing and protecting the rights of our LGBT friends and neighbors.
-In 2019, he was the author of “Jacob’s Law,” which strengthens surrogacy rights for gay and straight couples as well as single parents in Virginia.
-Rip also supported the Virginia Human Rights Act, providing protections from discrimination to LGBT Virginias.
+In 2019, he was the author of “Jacob’s Law,” which strengthens surrogacy rights for gay and straight couples (as well as single parents) who want to start families in Virginia.
+Jacob’s Law was the first successful legislation to advance LGBTQ+rights in a generation.
+Rip also worked to pass the Virginia Human Rights Act, providing protections from discrimination to LGBTQ+ Virginias.

 Here is an article on Jacob’s Law: https://www.nbcwashington.com/news/local/jacobs-law-to-strengthen-surrogacy-rights-in-virginia/8484